Henry Zouch (police officer): Death

 Zouch died of sunstroke on 28 October 1883 at Goulburn, where he was buried with Anglican rites.
 He was survived by his wife, four sons and three daughters.
 His eldest son Henry married Adelaide, sister of Major-General Sir William Throsby Bridges, his daughter Marcia married Nicholas Herbert Throsby and his son Richard Essington married Mary Emily Throsby.
 His personalty was valued for probate at £4057.
+Zouch Street in Young (formerly Lambing Flat), New South Wales, and Zouch St in Wellington, NSW, are both named after him.